-One of the traditional types of simple machine.
-Like the pulley and lever, the inclined plane provides a means of raising a heavy load easily.
+The inclined plane is one of the traditional types of simple machine.
+Like the pulley and lever, it provides a means of raising a heavy load easily.
 It is particularly useful for loading barrels and drums since they can be rolled up the incline.
 The inclined plane was one of the few machines available in ancient times – for instance the early Egyptians used inclines on a grand scale in the construction of the pyramids.

-It is easier to push a load of mass m up a slope of ange θ to the horizontal than it is to lift it vertically.
-The minimum force needed to push a load up an inclined plane is mg sinθ, where g is acceleration due to gravity.
+It is easier to push a load of mass m up a slope of angle θ to the horizontal than it is to lift it vertically.
+The minimum force needed to push a load up an inclined plane is mg sin θ, where g is acceleration due to gravity.

 If the plane is at a steep angle a greater force is needed to move the load than if the plane is only tilted slightly.
 However, the total work required to raise the load through the same vertical distance will be the same irrespective of the angle of inclination of the plane.
 But in addition work has to be done to overcome the frictional forces between the load and the plane, and these are reduced as the angle that the plane makes with the horizontal is increased.